 ...and was smuggled through police lines en route to surgery in Cologne

-(COLOGNE, GERMANY) 19FEB2014 -- FedEx Airbus captain Mark Estabrook was lying in his hospital bed when his surgeon told him he couldn't guarantee he would get to keep his lower left leg.
+(COLOGNE, GERMANY) 19FEB2014 -- FedEx Airbus captain Mark Estabrook was lying in his Cologne, Germany hospital bed when his surgeon told him he couldn't guarantee he would get to keep his lower left leg.
 It was almost gangrene when he arrived at the hospital.
 Antibiotics were started through an IV drip immediately.
 The surgeon was more concerned about keeping his operating room sterile than he was about keeping Mark's leg intact.
 Estabrook was also hit with shrapnel in the right shoulder with only slight infection there.

 "It's likely the Berkut contaminated the grenades before they threw them at you," the surgeon told Mark.

-Army helmet and bullet proof vest most likely saved his life, as a Euromaidan protester near him bled out on the spot after a grenade hit his carotid artery.
+Army helmet and bullet proof vest most likely saved his life, as a Euromaidan protester near him bled out on the spot after a grenade hit his carotid artery on 18FEB2014.